Mart07-hub/Onyx-june-social-media-dashboard/README.md

 ## 📁 Files Included

-- Onyx_June_Dashboard.pbix – The Power BI report file you can open in Power BI Desktop
+- Onyx June challenge.pbix- The Power BI report file you can open in Power BI Desktop

 ---

 ## 🖥 How to Explore

 1. Download the .pbix file
-2. Open with *Power BI Desktop (free)*
+2. Open with Power BI Desktop
 3. Explore filters, slicers, and metrics on each page

 ---